 Transactional: Traditional checking accounts are transactional accounts, meaning banks expect account holders to frequently take out money, with few restrictions on the timing or amount of those transactions.

 To help make those transactions as convenient as possible, checking accounts typically come with the ability to make payments with a checkbook, debit card, mobile apps and payment services such as Zelle that allow you to send money to yourself or to other people, even if they bank elsewhere.

 Typically paid for by fees: Checking accounts usually carry fees for a long list of services or account holder missteps, such as not carrying a high enough balance, using another bank’s ATM or for covering an overdraft.
 But there are usually ways to avoid these fees.
 For instance, a bank may have an account that reimburses foreign ATM fees – at ATMs out of its network – or by having a qualifying direct deposit you may be able to waive the monthly maintenance fee.

-- Banks can’t count on your money staying in checking accounts very long, so they have to hold a greater amount of your money in reserve than they would for a savings account, and they can’t lend it out.
+- Banks can’t count on your money staying in checking accounts very long, so they must hold a greater amount of your money in reserve than they would for a savings account, and they can’t lend it out.
 Instead, they make money on checking accounts through fees.
 This may include earning money based on point-of-sale transactions when you use your debit card for a purchase.

 - Keeping a close eye on a lot of transactions incurs administrative costs for the banks.